Personal tools

 None

-sanctuary (religious center), settlement, monument
+settlement (fortified), sanctuary (religious center), archaeological site

 Barrington Atlas: BAtlas 62 E3 Yazılıkaya